-'Michelle Keegan before’ - Inside Our Girl actress beauty's transformation
+Michelle Keegan before - Inside Our Girl actress's beauty's transformation including her lips and eyebrows

-Mark Wright's wife has become a style icon since her Coronation Street days so here's a look at her beauty transformation including some amazing before and after photos.
+Mark Wright's wife has become a style icon since her Coronation Street days as people always want to know her tips, whether she's had her lips done and her top secrets.

 Michelle Keegan and her beauty look has evolved massively since her days on the cobbles of Coronation Street.

-The 31-year-old actress has become one of the UK's biggest style icons and as she returns to our screens soon for another series of gritty army drama Our Girl, we take a look at how her looks have changed over the years covering everything from her eyebrows to her hair:
+The 31-year-old actress before she was famous was just like the rest of has but has become one of the UK's biggest style icons.
+And as she returns to our screens with BBC's Our Girl, we take a look at how her looks have changed over the years.

+Has Michelle had lip fillers?
+Are her eyebrows tattooed?
+And how does she achieve such amazing hair?
+Here's everything you need to know:

 Read more: Michelle Keegan saved strangers life using first aid she learnt while filming Our Girl